ARM-software/arm-trusted-firmware/docs/user-guide.rst

 Common build options
 ^^^^^^^^^^^^^^^^^^^^

+-  ``AARCH32_INSTRUCTION_SET``: Choose the AArch32 instruction set that the
+   compiler should use.
+Valid values are T32 and A32.
+It defaults to T32 due to code having a smaller resulting size.

 -  ``AARCH32_SP`` : Choose the AArch32 Secure Payload component to be built as
    as the BL32 image when ``ARCH=aarch32``.
 The value should be the path to the